Prime Time - Before & After School Club

 - Games and Sports, Outdoor activities in appropriate weather.

-Children may be collected by the parent/carer or a designated person 16 years and over.
+Children may be collected by the parent/carer or a designated person 16 years and over with the designated password and must be signed out of the club.

 Homework Club - Prime Time

-Children in year 3, 4 and 5 are able to attend Homework Club for the first hour.
-They will go to the Prime Time room first for their drink and snack and then make their way to the Computer suite to work with a member of staff, either Miss Tyrrell or Mrs Williams.
+Children in year 3, 4, 5 and 6 are able to attend Homework Club for the first hour.
+This will take place in the Computer suite to work with a member of staff, either Miss Tyrrell or Mrs Williams.

 The Prime Time Care Scheme provides good quality childcare in a relaxed friendly environment, in a classroom at The Hills Academy.
 It is managed by the School Business Manager and regulated by Ofsted Early Years Directorate, operating under the Children Act.